 • Those earning a $150k+ household income are more likely to notice digital out-of-home ads than the general population.

 “Vividata’s measurement of digital behavior through their Survey of the Canadian Consumer provides a deep understanding into the demographic, psychographic, purchasing and cross-media habits of The Globe’s digital audience,” says Greg Doufas, Chief Technology Officer at The Globe and Mail.
 “Vividata’s survey data coupled with their passive measurement, Metrica, provides marketers an unparalleled view of Canadians.”

 Vividata is Canada’s authoritative source for insights on multi-media and consumer behaviour.
 It is the leading provider of cross platform audience measurement for publishers.
 A tripartite, not-for-profit organization, Vividata is governed by a board of directors representing the interests of Canadian publishers, agencies and advertisers.

-Vivintel, the newly created custom research arm of Vividata, offers bespoke solutions to deliver ‘a closer look’ at unique research needs.
+Vivintel, the custom research arm of Vividata, offers bespoke solutions to deliver ‘a closer look’ at unique research needs.
 Through syndicated surveys and reports, segmentations, custom studies, first and third-party data integration opportunities, and strong partnerships, Vivintel provides a complete suite of unified solutions for actionable data.